jamesjiadazhan/dietaryindex/README.md

 The goal of **dietaryindex** is to easily calculate Healthy Eating Index 2015 (HEI2015), Alternative Healthy Eating Index (AHEI), Dietary Approaches to Stop Hypertension Index (DASH), Mediterranean Diet Index (MED), Dietary Inflammation Index (DII), and other dietary indexes from all dietary assessment tools for use in dietary analyses.

-Version 0.12.0: Internal warnings for ASA24, DHQ3, and NHANES were added to remind the appropriateness of data usage.
+Version 0.13.0: American Cancer Society 2020 diet score (ACS2020_V1 and ACS2020_V2) are available as generic functions.
+Internal warnings for ASA24, DHQ3, and NHANES were added to remind the appropriateness of data usage.
 Now support more accurate dietary index calculation in ASA24 and NHANES.
 DHQ3 functions for AHEI, MED, HEI2015 and DASH are available.
 DII is now avaiable as a generic function.
 DII with and without alcohol overall and components score are available.
 Bugs about auto-pulling for variables with the same names were fixed.

 The main goal of this package **dietaryindex** is for calculating different dietary pattern indexes or scores easily and conveniently.

-**dietaryindex** calculates dietary indexes by 2 steps:
+It calculates dietary indexes by 2 steps:
 1. Calculate the serving size of each food and nutrient category
 2. Calculate the individual dietary index